JohnMurga/atom-portable/README.md

 But a few things on the todo list :
 - Easier updating
-- A VS code sister to this project
+- A VS Code sister to this project

 Anyway ...
 Enjoy :thumbsup: